rcl-ssl/docs/autorenew/configure.md

 ﻿---
-title: Configure the Function
+title: Configure
 description: Configuring the RCL AutoRenew Function
-parent: RCL AutoRenew Function
+parent: AutoRenew Function
 nav_order: 2
 ---

-# Configure the RCL AutoRenew Function App
+# Configure the RCL SSL AutoRenew Function App
-**V6.0.10**
+**V7.0.0**

-In this section, you will configure the [RCL AutoRenew Function](../autorenew/autorenew.md) app.
+In this section, you will configure the [RCL SSL AutoRenew Function](../autorenew/autorenew.md) app.

 ## Register an AAD Application